cbpark/ptc-cluster/docs/job-scheduler.md

 ### Interactive sessions

-Another example is to jump into an interactive environment.
+Another example is to jump into an interactive environment:

 ``` no-highlight
 $ srun -p espresso -c 10 --pty /bin/bash
 [cbpark@compute-0-0 ~]$
 ```

-Here, ten CPU cores will be allocated (`-c 10`) in the `espresso` partition.
-A particular node can request by:
+By this command, ten CPU cores will be allocated (`-c 10`) in the `espresso` partition.
+To be assigned particular nodes, add the `-w` option.

 ``` no-highlight
 $ srun -p espresso -c 10 -w 'compute-0-4' --pty /bin/bash